RF Boost Long Range Antenna for Cellular & Wi-Fi (Grid Parabolic)

 Why is ultra wide band long range cellular antenna a superior product?

 For those living in some of the hardest terrains where the cellular signal is spotty, the cellular outdoor Ultra Gain 26dB antenna ensures that you can find cell towers that could even be 10 miles from your office or home.
 In contrast, most Yagi antennas have a 2-5 mile range only.
+Secondly, it covers 2G, 3G, 4G, LTE, 5G frequencies between 600 MHz through 6500 MHz which is wider range than other antennas.
 It is so effective that dead zones will be easily turned around into areas with working cell signals while sections with poor to weak cellular coverage will have a reliable internet and voice quality.

 Signal-Noise performance unequalled.